qdrant/landing_page/qdrant-landing/content/documentation/examples/data-streaming-kafka-qdrant.md

 ![5.webp](/documentation/examples/data-streaming-kafka-qdrant/5.webp)

-Figure 5: Data is inserted into both Mongodb and Qdrant.
+Figure 5: Data is inserted into both MongoDB and Qdrant.

 ## Conclusion: